 STATEMENT

-Probing the aesthetic potentials of developing technologies as means to expose, understand and visualise the power structures concealed, McEwen uses their body as a conduit for investigation, employing expanded methods of photography to foreground the virtual gaze of the body.
-They are interested in the historic weaponisation of the lens and the violent connotations of the language enwreathing photography, for instance; capture.
+Probing the aesthetic potentials of developing technologies as means to expose, understand and visualise the power structures concealed, McEwen often uses their body as a conduit for investigation, employing expanded methods of photography to foreground the virtual gaze of the body.
 They mediate this imagery, using computer-optics as a methodology and as an attempt to unveil the impact of algorithmically-curated streams on user’s autonomy and body.

 McEwen extends the process by transposing the visual information into a physicality as conscious antithesis to the virtual images consumed via the luminosity of screens.
 Methodologies including printmaking and casting, among others, McEwen constructs solid corporeal statements standing unswerving amongst the fluid cycle of content we consume and generate.